HE HEART OF THE KING

 Henri, whose childhood was marred by years of captivity in Spain, developed a strong affection for Diane which, from his 15th year on, became more and more ardent.
 His marriage to Catherine de Médicis in 1533 did nothing to efface the chivalrous attachment of this timid youth.

-When Anne de Pisseleu began to threaten Diane, Henri came to her defense.
-The beautiful widow, although almost twenty years his senior, became Henri's secret mistress.
+When Anne de Pisseleu began to threaten Diane, Henri came to her defence.
+The beautiful widow became Henri's mistress.

 When, in 1536, his brother died and young Henri became the heir to the throne, Diane's situation was enhanced as much as was the Dauphin's.
 Henri elected also to appear only in black and white (as you can see in the portrait on this page) under the pretext of platonic affection, making the crescent - which was attributed to the divine huntress his emblem and adopting the famous monogram with H and D interlaced.